Modulation and correlations lengths in systems with competing interactions: Correlation Functions in the large limit - general considerations

-where $\Lambda$ represents the upper limit of the $k$ integration, representing the ultra-violet cut-off.
-If we perform the momentum integration in a hypercube of side $2\pi$, we have in the high temperature limit,
+where $\Lambda$ is the upper limit of the $k$ integration, representing the ultra-violet cut-off in continuum renditions of the large $n$ system.
+Similarly, if we perform, for a lattice system, the momentum integration in a hypercube of side $2\pi$, we have in the high temperature limit,

+Furthermore, as the integration range in Eq. (\ref{g1mut}) is finite, we can prove that $\mu(T)$ is an analytic function of $T$ [See Appendix \ref{mutanalytic}].
+This supports the assumption that $G^{-1}(T,k)$ is analytic in $T$ and $k$ at all points except $k=0$ where $v(k)$ is usually singular.

 We investigate the general character of the correlation functions given by Eq.(\ref{corr}) for rotationally invariant systems.
 If the minimum (minima) of $v(k)$ occur(s) at momenta $q$ far from the Brillouin zone boundaries of the cubic lattice then we may set the range of integration in Eq.(\ref{corr}) to be unrestricted.
 The correlation function is then dominated by the location of the poles (and/or branch cuts) of $1/[v(k)+\mu]$.
 Thus, we look for solutions to the following equation.